 Traditionally, osteomyelitis has been classified as an acute, subacute, or chronic infection based upon the clinical course of the disease and the histological findings (6).
 This classification has always suffered from debate over the strict definitions for acute, subacute, and chronic osteomyelitis.
 In 1970, Waldvogel (7) described a classification based loosely upon the pathogenesis of the disease.
-He divided osteomyelitis into three types:

-- 1. hematogenous osteomyelitis, - 2. osteomyelitis secondary to a contiguous focus of infection, and - osteomyelitis associated with peripheral vascular disease.
+He divided osteomyelitis into three types of acute osteomyelitis: 1) hematogenous osteomyelitis, 2) osteomyelitis secondary to a contiguous focus of infection, 3) osteomyelitis associated with vascular insufficiency, and chronic osteomyelitis (Fig. 8).
 This classification may permit some suggestion of possible causative organisms and recommended therapy.
 However, there are certainly too many variables which this classification does not address (e.g., what is the contiguous focus of infection, an ulcer?, a puncture wound?) and, thus it is of limited usefulness.
-This is particularly true in the diabetic where osteomyelitis may be due to contiguous spread, vascular insufficiency, or both.
+This is particularly true in the diabetic patient where osteomyelitis may be due to contiguous spread, vascular insufficiency, or both.
+Thus, Waldvogel's classification fails to consider the quality of the host, the anatomic nature of the disease, treatment factors or prognostic factors.

-Cierny and associates (8) described a somewhat useful clinical staging system for osteomyelitis in adults utilizing both a physiological classification (A-host: good systemic defenses, good local vascularity; B-host: local compromise, systemic compromise; C-host: minimal disability, not a surgical candidate, treatment worse than disease) and an anatomic classification (type I: medullary; type II: superficial; type III: localized, and type IV: diffuse).
-Thus, by taking the three physiological types and mixing them with each anatomic type, twelve different clinical stages or types of osteomyelitis are described.
-Treatment is then varied based upon these twelve stages.
-This staging system has been used at the University of Texas Medical Center and the report described the results of treatment in 189 patients.
+Subsequently, Cierny and Mader (8) described a somewhat useful clinical staging system for osteomyelitis in adults using both an anatomic classification (stage I: medullary; stage II: superficial; stage III: localized, and stage IV: diffuse) and a physiologic classification (A-host: good systemic defenses, good local vascularity; B-host: systemic compromise, local compromise; C-host: not a surgical candidate, treatment worse than disease) (Fig. 9).
+Thus, by taking the three anatomic types and mixing them with each physiologic type, twelve different clinical stages or types of osteomyelitis are described.
+Treatment is then varied based upon these twelve stages of osteomyelitis.
+This staging system has been used at the University of Texas Medical Branch, and a more recent report described the results of treatment in 189 patients (9).
 Although not yet widely accepted, this system is a solid attempt at a practical classification scheme.